Risk & Modeling

 75thOnly 25% did betterOptimistic scenario

-The range between the 10th and 90th percentiles is the 80% confidence interval — 80% of all simulated scenarios fall within this band.
+The range between the 25th and 75th percentiles is the 50% confidence interval - half of all simulated scenarios fall within this band.

 Why It Matters for Retirement Planning